 We already had a Sky Fibre broadband internet connection from an earlier install.
-As such we've not tested the 1TB Sky Q box but, bar the lack of 4K Ultra HD content and fewer TV tuners, much of the experience is similar.
+As such we've not tested the 1TB Sky Q box but, bar fewer TV tuners, much of the experience is similar.

-Sky Q 2TB box review: The big daddy box
+Sky Q 2TB box: The big daddy box

 - 2TB hard drive for recordings